How to reduce legal risk and reach more users

 Why Ignoring ADA Accessibility is Dangerous

 The other risk is the possibility of a lawsuit over website compliance.
 This has become a particularly thorny issue in the early 2020s, with an astronomical rise in the number of website accessibility lawsuits being filed in specific courts around the country – 64% growth in the first half of 2021 alone, according to reports.
-With thousands of lawsuits now being filed every year, the number of businesses at risk of this has grown exponentially.
-Some point to the decisive 2016 case where Domino’s Pizza was successfully sued by a blind man (who couldn’t use his screen reader to order pizza online) as the start of this trend.
+With thousands of lawsuits being filed yearly, the number of businesses at risk of this has grown exponentially.
+Some point to the decisive 2016 case where Domino’s Pizza was successfully sued by a blind man (who couldn’t use his screen reader app to order pizza online) as the start of this trend.

 - Understandable: Users may be able to perceive content, but that doesn’t always mean they can understand it.
 The content itself should be readable and clear.
 Those with trouble focusing or learning disorders should be able to understand what is being said, especially when it comes to instructions.
-Information should also be consistent, using the same phrasing and design throughout the site to avoid causing confusion.
-It’s also advisable to avoid industry jargon and technical terms where possible, and provide a glossary if necessary.
+Information should also be consistent, using the same phrasing and design throughout the site to avoid confusion.
+It’s also advisable to avoid industry jargon and technical terms where possible and provide a glossary if necessary.

 Choosing the Right WCAG Levels